kariemoorman/didactic-diy/reddit/__data_pipeline/README.md

 transform and execute a series of NLP and ML tasks on the extracted data, and load that transformed data into a dashboard for visualization, for little to no monetary cost.
 This means I am prioritizing monetary cost over time cost, and I assume the risk of encountering time delays in order to maintain low cost strategy.
 The workflow should permit both on-demand and automated/scheduled executions.

 I want to construct an automated data pipeline that adheres to the following constraints:
+- Extracted data is not classified as PHI/PII.
+While usernames are extracted, no additional uniquely identifying information is included (e.g., profile metadata such as About description, social media links).
 - Low to No Cost.
 - SLA on data extraction and transformation tasks is end-of-day (EOD).
 - Data, both extracted and tranformed, is stored locally and is available to end users.